tribesports/tech_blog/source/_posts/2011-09-24-separating-api-logic-with-decorators.markdown

 end
 {% endcodeblock %}

-This is largely self-explanatory; the main point to note about this renderer is that if it can't find an appropriate decorator, it will fall back on the default json rendering.
+This is largely self-explanatory; the main point to note is that if the renderer can't find an appropriate decorator, it will fall back on the default json rendering.
 Isn't that what we wanted to avoid?
-Yes, but with a caveat.
-If a resource has errors (for example, after an invalid update), the responder doesn't render the resource itself; it renders the errors.
-We therefore need to handle the case when the renderer is passed an array of errors, when we simply want to send the JSON representation of that array.
+Yes, but with a caveat: if a resource has errors (for example, after an invalid update), the responder doesn't render the resource itself; it renders the array of errors.
+In this case, then, for the time being we're just going to send the JSON representation of that array.

-Finally, since we're using the built-in JSON renderer to actually create the output, we modify our decorators to respond to `#as_json` instead of `#to_api_v1`:
+Finally, since we're using the built-in JSON renderer to actually create the output (it's JSON we're sending, after all), we modify our decorators to respond to `#as_json` instead of `#to_api_v1`:

 {% codeblock app/decorators/api_v1/activity_decorator.rb %}
 module API_V1